BEST TOWNS AND CITIES IN THE US TO VISIT

 Next on the list are the Lighthouse Field State Beach, Santa Cruz Wharf, surfing at Steamer Lane, Sky Glider and the beautiful gardens at Mission Santa Cruz.

-Out of all the many delights that Santa Cruz has to offer, my absolute favorite is the Natural Bridges State Beach.
+Out of all the many delights that Santa Cruz has to offer, the Natural Bridges State Beach is a must-see.
 As soon as you enter the beach, you can spot the eponymous natural bridge majestically towering over the water.

 If you plan to visit this amazing beach around December, you will be lucky to spot a few whales too as it is their migration time.
 Natural Bridges State Beach is also a great place to witness the Monarch Butterflies too from around October to February.